hmatsukage7/Airbnb/README.md

 <p align=center>
 <img src=https://i.imgur.com/FsCgfPx.png width=40%>

+### construction year
+convert from float to integer

 ### price
 Since the datatype for the price and service fee columns are both string and contains the dollar sign, we will need to remove the dollar sign and convert the datatype to integer or float.
 ```python